Quandela/Perceval/docs/source/components.rst

 Time Delay is a special component corresponding to a roll of optical fiber making as an effect to delay a photon.

 Parameter of the Time Delay is the fraction of a period the delay should be.
-For instance ``DT(2)`` will make a delay on the line corresponding to two periods.
+For instance ``TD(2)`` will make a delay on the line corresponding to two periods.

-The time Delay is not representable with a unitary matrix.
+A time delay is not expressed as a unitary matrix and can only be used in processors.